-One of the reasons for these issues is the strong chemical activity of aluminum and its alloys, the surface is very easy to form oxide film, and most of them are refractory (for example, the melting point of Al2O3 is 2050 ℃, and the melting point of MgO is 2500 ℃.
+One of the reasons for these issues is the strong chemical activity of aluminum and its alloys, which makes the surface very prone to forming oxide films that are often refractory.
+For example, the melting point of Al2O3 is 2050 ℃, and the melting point of MgO is 2500 ℃.
 Additionally, aluminum and its alloys have high thermal conductivity, making it easy to experience non-fusion during welding.

 1. Cracks in aluminum alloy welded joints and their characteristics

-The shape and distribution characteristics of the cracks are very complex.
+The shape and distribution of these cracks can be quite complex.

 (1) Cracks in weld metal: longitudinal cracks, transverse cracks, crater cracks, hairlike or arc cracks, root cracks and microcracks (especially in multi-layer welding).